 If these calls come in while the receptionist is on another call, or more likely, with another patient, it is important that each patient be greeted with a live, calm, and sympathetic voice.
 Similar to the receptionist’s job, the live call agent’s job is not to take any details from the patient other than name, contact info, and priority need.
 The point is to be able to keep the patient calls from going to voicemail while ensuring that the messages are immediately relayed to the psychologists.

 Like all healthcare settings, psychologists, dentists, and other healthcare professionals are bound by HIPAA privacy regulations when undertaking any communication with clients or potential clients.
-The fact that leading medical answering services have the technology and the training to ensure the practice’s HIPPA compliance is paramount.
+The fact that leading medical answering services has the technology and the training to ensure the practice’s HIPPA compliance is paramount.

 In terms of technology, the answering service is always recording and archiving calls intended for the practice.
 Healthcare professionals using these services are able to protect patients’ privacy with encrypted archives.
-In addition, medical professionals can listen to the actual call playback at their convenience to make any determinations as well as review how the live agent handled the call.
+In addition, medical professionals can listen to the actual call playback at their convenience to make any determinations as well as review how they live agent handled the call.

 Since these overflow calls are automatically switched over to the specific call agent handling the practice’s answering service account, patients get a seamless experience where they always feel as though they are dealing directly with the practice.
 In point of fact, this is true since they are trained with the practice’s specific information, contact data, and scheduling updates.